charlesvestal/extending-move/README.md

 - **Sample Reversal**
   - Create reversed versions of any WAV file
   - Use reversed file in drum kit or sample presets
+  - WAV file lists are cached for faster loading

 - **Drum Rack Inspector**
   - View all samples in a drum rack preset